redhat-na-ssa/hobbyist-guide-to-rhoai/notes/06_CUSTOM_NOTEBOOK.md

 Navigate to this repo -> `ubi9-python-3.9` -> `Pipfile`

-You need a copy of the Pipfile and Pipfile lock..
+You need a copy of the Pipfile and Pipfile lock.

 Download the raw versions of these files